-Component Section Component 1 Drama, 30% (2 hr 15 mins. exam) Section A:Shakespeare.
-One essay response on chosen Shakespeare text (currently King Lear or Othello), including critical reading (35 marks).
+Component Section Component 1 Drama, 30% (2 hr 15 mins. exam) Section A: Shakespeare.
+One essay response on chosen Shakespeare text (currently King Lear, Othello or Hamlet), including critical reading (35 marks).
 Section B: Other drama.
-One essay response on other drama text (currently A Streetcar Named Desire orThe Importance of Being Ernest) (25 marks).
+One essay response on other drama text (currently A Streetcar Named Desire) (25 marks).
 Component 2 Prose, 20% (1 hr 15 mins. exam) A comparative essay on two prose texts on the theme of Science and Society (currently The Handmaid's Tale and Frankenstein) (40 marks).
 Component 3 Poetry, 30% (2 hr 15 mins. exam) Section A (post-2000 poetry): Comparative response on an unseen poem and a set poem from Poems of the Decade (30 marks).
-Section B (pre-2000 poetry): An explorative essay on a studied poet or literary movement (possibly Keats or Modernism) (30 marks).
-Component 4 Nonexamined assessment, 20% (3,000 word essay) There are no prescribed texts here; students are offered a free choice of two texts (including literary non-fiction), with guidance from their teacher.
+Section B (pre-2000 poetry): An explorative essay on a studied poet or literary movement (e.g. Rossetti) (30 marks).
+Component 4 Non-examined assessment, 20% (3,000 word essay) There are no prescribed texts here; students are offered a free choice of two texts (including literary non-fiction), with guidance from their teacher.
 The focus is on independent study and research.
 This is an exceptionally open and exciting unit which enables freedom of exploration and depth of personal engagement.

 Subjects which might be found to be particularly compatible with English include History, which can inform our awareness of the context in which texts were written, Theology which complements aspects of critical thinking and philosophy, Theatre Studies, which reminds students that plays are texts for performance, and Modern Languages, which can benefit from the training which we provide in literary criticism.
+However, the richness and diversity which characterises the subject means it will sit comfortably with any number of combinations.

 It should be made clear that English is not to be discarded, either at A Level or as a degree subject, on the mistaken assumption that it will not qualify you for a job.
-Approximately half of the graduates of Britain's universities have Arts degrees, and such people are readily employed in all walks of business and professional life.
-A Level Literature is suitable for many professions: Teaching, Creative Writing, Journalism, Advertising, Public Relations and Marketing.
+English remains a highly regarded qualification and graduates are readily employed in all walks of business and professional life.
+A Level Literature is suitable for many professions: Teaching, Creative Writing, Journalism, Advertising, Public Relations, Law, Politics, Media and Marketing.
+The transferable skills gained in terms of accurate reading of complex texts and excellent written communication are highly sought after in multiple managerial and business careers.